20% off your first purchase with code: SHOP24

 • Show and Tell

-• Class Comedian
+• Class comedian

-• Relaxation Station
+• Relaxation station

 classroom reward coupons

-This is a special desk that is designated for superstars only.
+This is a special desk designated for superstars only.
 Students who earn this reward get to sit there for the day.
 I have it set up like a little office with a pencil cup, stapler, sticky notes.
 It all looks very official and important.
 They are even allowed to sit in a rolling teacher chair.

 Once you collect a few cool prizes, set up a raffle.
 Students can earn tickets as a reward for good behavior.
-I don't suggest doing this in the lower grades because kids that age don't understand the concept of a raffle and the possibility that they might not win.
+I don’t suggest this in the lower grades because kids that age don’t understand the concept of a raffle and the possibility that they might not win.

 Keys to a Good Classroom Reward System

-I hope this list has given you some new ideas!
-Here are a few ways to make these rewards as effective as possible:
+Here are a few ways to make them as effective as possible:

 • Always use verbal praise and recognition alongside your rewards.